Trimurti: Evolution

-The identification of Brahma, Vishnu, and Shiva as one being is strongly emphasized in the Kūrma Purāṇa, wherein 1.6 Brahman is worshipped as Trimurti; 1.9 especially inculcates the unity of the three gods, and 1.26 relates to the same theme.
+The identification of Brahma, Vishnu, and Shiva as one being is strongly emphasized in the Kūrma Purāṇa.
+In verse 1.6, Brahman is worshipped as Trimurti; verse 1.9 especially inculcates the unity of the three gods, and verse 1.26 relates to the same theme.

 Noting Western interest in the idea of trinity, historian A. L. Basham explains the background of the Trimurti as follows:

 There must be some doubt as to whether the Hindu tradition has ever recognized Brahma as the Supreme Deity in the way that Visnu and Siva have been conceived of and worshiped.
 The concept of Trimurti is also present in the Maitri Upanishad, where the three gods are explained as three of his supreme forms.

-Trimurti temples

-Temples dedicated to various permutations of the Trimurti can be seen as early as the 6th century CE, and there are still some temples today in which the Trimurti are actively worshiped.